 Concertmaster, Eleanor and Michael Gordon Chair

-Dennis Kim is the new concertmaster of Pacific Symphony.
+Dennis Kim has been concertmaster of Pacific Symphony since September 2019.
 A citizen of the world, Kim was born in Korea, raised in Canada and educated in the United States.
 He has spent more than a decade leading orchestras in the United States, Europe and Asia.
 Most recently, he was concertmaster of the Buffalo Philharmonic Orchestra in New York.
 He was first appointed concertmaster of the Tucson Symphony Orchestra at the age of 22.
 He then served as the youngest concertmaster in the history of the Hong Kong Philharmonic Orchestra, before going on to lead the Seoul Philharmonic Orchestra and the Tampere Philharmonic Orchestra in Finland.

 As guest concertmaster, Kim has performed on four continents, leading the BBC Symphony Orchestra, London Philharmonic Orchestra, Royal Stockholm Philharmonic Orchestra, Helsinki Philharmonic Orchestra, Orchestre National de Lille, KBS Symphony Orchestra, Montpelier Symphony Orchestra, Malaysian Philharmonic Orchestra, Western Australia Symphony Orchestra and Symphony Orchestra of Navarra.
 He served as guest concertmaster with the Bergen Philharmonic Orchestra on their 10-city tour of the United Kingdom and led the Qatar Philharmonic Orchestra in their BBC Proms debut in 2014.